diseraluca/diseraluca.github.io/_posts/2018-07-23-case-study-#1-delta-mush-introduction.md

 ## The smoothing

 The first part of the algorithm is the smoothing part ( not so surprising uh? ).
-The Delta Mush usually uses weighted Laplacian Smoothing.
+The *Delta Mush* usually uses **weighted Laplacian Smoothing**.
 Formally it is the defined per-vertex as such:

 {% raw %}